ShareKM/OpenIFun/README.md

 **ShareIF** is an open-data project to support the [Open Kinetic Modeling Initiative](https://www.openkmi.org/), aiming to build a database of blood input functions for tracer kinetic modeling in molecular imaging with dynamic PET.

-## Significance of the OpenIFun Database
+## Significance of the ShareIF Database

 The **ShareIF** database may have several important technical applications for kinetic modeling and parametric imaging with both short- and long-axial field-of-view PET scanners.
 Examples include, but are not limited to: